devAmoghS/Keras-Style-Transfer/README.md

 # keras-style-transfer
 An implementation of "A Neural Algorithm of Artistic Style" (http://arxiv.org/abs/1508.06576) in Keras

+The code present in this repository is presented in this blog (INSERT LINK).

+The code is written in Keras 2.2.2

 # Preview
 This is a 5-sec gif of **Chicago city** painted in the style of **Rain Princess**
 <p align="center">